When Your Child Is Born With Problems in the Spine (Spina Bifida): What to Know

 What are the causes?

-The cause of spina bifida is not known.
+The cause of spina bifida isn't known.

 What increases the risk?